 Let’s face it — not all language growth can be tracked with a plus or minus.
 If you’ve ever tried to take tallies on making expected comments in a classroom setting, then you know what I mean.
 Sure, you can try, but we can’t be there for every comment made in class, and the teacher sure doesn’t have time to take data for us to review.
 Rubrics allow you to quantify your observations and track the impressions of others.

 I started using rubrics a few years ago for my pragmatic and other language goals and never looked back!
 Rubrics allow you to set ranges and levels to help track progress.
-I use a 1-5 scale, with each number having an assigned percentile range.
-A 5 is equal to 80%-100%.
-I also have a short written description of what a 5 looks like.
-Depending on the goal it may mean that to earn a 5, the student uses the skill with no more prompts than a general education classmate may need.
+I use a 1-4 for descriptive based rubrics or 1-5 for support based rubrics, with each number having an assigned percentile range or detailed description of what skill looks like at a certain level.

 Rubrics are also a great choice to use if you are working on carryover or require teacher input.
 Teachers use rubrics all the time and are comfortable using these measures.
 Having something for them to look at that describes how the student may be demonstrating the skill and what rating that is tied to is a lot easier for them than simply asking, “What do you think?.